nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README.md

 ### Testing the all-clusters application without Matter CLI:

 1. Prepare the board with the flashed `All-cluster application` (as shown above).
-2. The All-cluster example uses UART1 to print logs while runing the server.
+2. The All-cluster example uses UART1 to print logs while running the server.
 To view raw UART output, start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

    - Baud rate: 115200
    - 8 data bits